Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The quarterly financial data reveals several notable trends concerning the cost of goods sold, inventories, and inventory turnover ratios over the observed periods.
+The quarterly financial data indicates several notable trends in cost of goods sold (COGS), inventories, and inventory turnover ratios over the analyzed periods.

 - Cost of Goods Sold (COGS)